jamie2210/CI_MS3_RR/TESTING.md

         }
     }
 ```
- - As the input field isn't required I need a defensive mechanism to ensure an url that was not in the correct format would be ignored and returned as an emtpy string.
+ - As the input field isn't required, I need a defensive mechanism to ensure an url that was not in the correct format would be ignored and returned as an empty string.
- - I also wanted to ensure that should someone upload a youtube video that's already formatted to embed this too would also work.
+ - I also wanted to ensure that should someone upload a YouTube video that's already formatted to embed this too would also work.

- - To do this I updated the modify youtube function.
+ - To do this I updated the modify YouTube function.

 ``` Python
     def modify_youtube_link(link):
     if "youtube.com" in link or "youtu.be" in link: